roman-milk/roman-milk.github.io/from-escort-to-fuck-toy.md

  "I want to do that again.
 I want your cum mixed in my ass and pussy."

  She leans over and takes Johnson's cock in her mouth.
 She sucks it up to full hard and slowly slides it up in her pussy.
 She grabs Eric's cock and sucks him up to full hard too.
 She hands him the lube.
 Eric takes and smears some on her ass and his cock.
 She gets behind her and slowly pushes his cock in her ass.
 The make her cum and cum.
 She passes out and they wait.
 She comes back and they fill her with more cum.
 She passes out again and they watch her.
 She comes back enough for them to take her in the shower and clean up.
 They lay her on the bed and watch her come back.
 They look at each other and both shake their heads.
-Report_Story #8